 When DND is enabled, it silences all incoming calls and alerts.
 But did you know that Do Not Disturb can be scheduled?
 I set my devices to auto-enter Do Not Disturb to prevent alerts from ringing, vibrating, or lighting up the screen while I’m asleep.

 In this post, we’re going to teach you how to schedule Do Not Disturb mode on your iPhone, iPod touch, iPad, or Mac to turn on and off at the same times every day, choose who to allow calls from, and permit which apps to send notifications.
-Setting a schedule for Do Not Disturb ensures you won’t be disturbed at a certain time.
+Setting a schedule for Do Not Disturb ensures you won’t be disturbed during specific timeframes.

-How to schedule Do Not Disturb mode on iOS 15 and above
+Schedule Do Not Disturb on iPhone and iPad

 2) Tap Do Not Disturb.